carlosedp/riscv-bringup/Readme.md

-# Risc-V bring-up tracker <!-- omit in toc -->
+# RISC-V bring-up tracker <!-- omit in toc -->

-The objective of this repository is to track the progress and pre-requisites to allow containers and Go applications on Risc-V.
+The objective of this repository is to track the progress and pre-requisites to allow containers and Go applications on RISC-V.

-There is a companion article available on <https://medium.com/@carlosedp/docker-containers-on-risc-v-architecture-5bc45725624b>.
+There is a companion article available on <https://medium.com/@carlosedp/docker-containers-on-RISC-V-architecture-5bc45725624b>.

 This page is also linked from [http://bit.ly/riscvtracker](http://bit.ly/riscvtracker).